lmullen/jsr/_source/issues/vol15/green.markdown

 battles over whose dialect was most correct."
 For four decades, "highbrow" literary magazines such as *The Century* and *Harper's* were filled with dialect sketches.
-Dialect was so popular because it satisfied a vast range of motivations, North and South.
-Bret Harte's southwestern dialect stories, James Whitecomb Riley's "Hoosier" poems, and John Hay's *Pike County Ballads* were all examples of dialect used for the purpose of regional authenticity.
-And of course, since *The Adventures of Huckleberry Finn* is entirely narrated by Huck, it was entirely narrated in dialect.[^48]
+Dialect was so popular because it satisfied a vast range of motivations, North and South.[^48] Bret Harte's southwestern dialect stories, James Whitecomb Riley's "Hoosier" poems, and John Hay's *Pike County Ballads* were all examples of dialect used for the purpose of regional authenticity.
+And of course, since *The Adventures of Huckleberry Finn* is entirely narrated by Huck, it was entirely narrated in dialect.[^49]

 *The Master-Word*, then, can be seen as part of the local color genre, with its attendant use of dialect as a tool for realistic depiction of